WE DID IT!! HEADED TO AUGUST 11th RUN-OFF ELECTION!! Early Voting begins July 20th.

 My name is Tamika Hrobowski-Houston, and I am delighted to introduce myself to you as a judicial candidate for the Fulton County Superior Court.

-I am pursuing an open judicial seat on the Fulton County Superior Court bench that is being vacated by Judge constance Russell.
+I am pursuing the open judicial seat on the Fulton County Superior Court bench that is being vacated by Judge constance Russell.
 I believe that the citizens of Fulton County deserve judges that have the experience, work ethic, and temperament to make intelligent and legally sound decisions in an efficient and effective manner.
 I also believe that I am a Judge that the residents of Fulton County deserve to have on the Superior Court bench.

 My introduction to the judicial system was one that left much to be desired.
 I witnessed, like many have, several delays in justice, and outright injustices, watching friends and family members navigate the judicial system in one way or another.
 Encouraged by my first observations, I became an attorney because I wanted to experience the satisfaction of actually helping people with their legal issues at some of the most vulnerable times in their lives and in the process, leave them better off than when I met them.

 I attended Southern Illinois University at Carbondale where I received my undergraduate degree in Psychology and had a minor in Criminal Justice.
 Three years later, I received my Juris Doctor from the University of Illinois at Urbana-Champaign.
 I began my legal career as a Deputy Prosecuting Attorney and throughout the approximately twenty-six (26) years since, I have subsequently held various positions including federal government agency counsel, Special Assistant United States Attorney, criminal defense attorney and solo practitioner.
-My legal experience has allowed me to handle criminal and civil matters of varying levels of complexity in State courts, Federal District and Appellate courts, as well as before administrative bodies.
 Additionally, I am a registered mediator for civil and domestic relations matters.
-I have recently been recognized as a 2020 Georgia Super Lawyer.